 Most orofacial infections are of odontogenic origin.
 Dental pulp infection, as a result of caries, is the leading cause of odontogenic infection.
 The major pathogens identified in dental caries are members of the viridens (alpha-hemolytic) streptococci family including Streptococcus mutans, Streptococcus sobrinis and Streptococcus milleri.
-Once bacteria invade the dental pulp an inflammatory reaction results in necrosis and a lower tissue oxidation-reduction potential.
-At this stage, the bacterial flora changes from predominately aerobic to more anaerobic flora.
-Anaerobic gram-positive cocci (Peptostreptococcus) and anaerobic gram negative rods (Bacteroides, Prevotella, Porphromonas and Fusobacterium) predominate.
-The infection progresses forming an abscess at the apex of the root, resulting in bone destruction.
-Depending on host resistance and bacteria virulence the infection may spread into the marrow, perforate the cortical plate and spread to the surrounding tissues.
+Once bacteria invade the dental pulp, an inflammatory reaction results in necrosis and a lower tissue oxidation-reduction potential.
+At this stage, the bacterial flora change from predominantly aerobic to more anaerobic flora.
+Anaerobic gram-positive cocci (Peptostreptococcus) and anaerobic gram-negative rods (Bacteroides, Prevotella, Porphromonas and Fusobacterium) predominate.
+The infection progresses, forming an abscess at the apex of the root, resulting in bone destruction.
+Depending on host resistance and bacteria virulence, the infection may spread into the marrow, perforate the cortical plate and spread to the surrounding tissues.

 Additionally, the anaerobic bacteria inhabiting the periodontal tissues may provide an additional source of odontogenic infection.
 The most common anaerobes are Actinobacillus actinomycetemcomitans, Prevotella intermediud, Porphyrommonas gingivalis, Fusobacterium nucleatum, and Eikenella corrodens.

 Most odontogenic infections (70%) contain mixed aerobic and anaerobic bacteria.
 Pure aerobic infections have less than a 5% incidence.
 Pure anaerobic infections have a 25% incidence.
 The consensus by researchers is that in early odontogenic infections, bacteria are aerobic with gram-positive, alpha-hemolytic streptococci (S. viridens) predominating.
-As the infection matures and increases in severity the microbial flora becomes a mix of aerobes and anaerobes.
+As the infection matures and increases in severity the microbial flora become a mix of aerobes and anaerobes.
 The anaerobes found are determined by the site of origin; pulpal or periodontal.
-As the host defenses begin to control the infection process the flora becomes predominately anaerobic.
+As the host defenses begin to control the infection process, the flora become predominantly anaerobic.3,4

 Thus, the choice of antibiotic is influenced by a number of factors: Stage of infection development and the ability of the patient to take the antibiotic – medical conditions or allergy.